Madre Grande Monastery

 NON-OWNERSHIP AND NON-ATTACHMENT

-Recognizing freedom for all beings, I will strive not to impose on anyone to do anything against his or her Highest Consciousness, nor will I allow anyone to impose on my Highest Consciousness.
+Recognizing freedom for all beings, I will strive not to impose on anyone to do anything against his or her Higher Consciousness, nor will I allow anyone to impose on my Higher Consciousness.

 I will endeavor to be obedient to my Highest Self, my Godself.
 (Monks only) I seek to recognize the group mind of the monks, the church, and the rule as an expression of the Highest.